 This is where everything comes together.

-And the focus shifts to documenting knowledge and making sure the handover goes smoothly.
+The focus now is on documenting what’s been built, transferring knowledge, and making sure the handover goes smoothly.

 Documentation should be your top priority.